Podcast: Play in new window | Download

 Clean has no odor

 Removing offensive odors does not require perfume!
-It is possible to remove stinky smells in gym clothes, shoes, pet bedding, etc. without leaving behind a chemical fragrance.
+Removing stinky smells in gym clothes, shoes, pet bedding, etc. without leaving behind a chemical fragrance is possible.
 I use an odor eliminator by Enviroklenz.
-I've been using products from this company since I treated my home for mold many years ago.
+I’ve been using products from this company since I treated my home for mold many years ago.

 Fragrance, the new second-hand smoke

 Products with fragrance also contain VOCs (volatile organic compounds) that are released into the environment to create pollutants.
 (Limonene, benzoyl alcohol, linalool, and eugenol are a few that are often found in the ingredient list.

 My sister wore perfume.
 Anytime I got into a car with her I would feel nauseated and have a headache for hours afterward.
 I have friends who get sick when exposed to any and all fragrances.
 Where I live it is not uncommon to walk outside and be overpowered by fragrances from my neighbors using dryer sheets simultaneously in our apartment complex.

 Just like the population used to be bombarded with second-hand smoke because smokers could light up anywhere, the chemically sensitive have nowhere to go to get away from these toxins.
 Some doctors’ offices, especially allergy and asthma specialists, ask patients not to wear perfume to visit for the comfort of others.

 Not only will this reduce toxicity in patients it is better for environmental health as scented products contain harmful chemicals that are harming the planet.

 Indoor air pollution is real.
 If you own a business, please consider your patrons’ health and stop using plug-in air fresheners and other fragranced products.
 Naturally remove stubborn odors and fragrances, switch to an odor eliminator and let everyone breathe a collective breath of fresh air.

 I have a condition called vasomotor rhinitis.
 I have severe allergies to any chemical fumes.